dbmcclain/Lisp-Actors/xTActors/Propagators/README.txt

 ------------------
 Supported Values and Provenance Tracking

-  Now, load up supported-values.lisp and try out the examples in section-6.1.lisp.
+  Now, load up supported-values.lisp (needs propagators, interval-cells, ball-cells, generic-operations), and try out the examples in section-6.1.lisp.
 This provides for a simple provenance trail, but can arrive at some nonsensical supports.

 ------------------